AtanuBhattacharjee/github.io/README.md

 Complete List of Published Work in My Bibliography: https://www.ncbi.nlm.nih.gov/myncbi/atanu.bhattacharjee.1/bibliography/public/
 ## Research Paper
+### [2023]
+Vijay Patil,a Vanita Noronha,a Nandini Menon,a Vijayalakshmi Mathrudev,a Atanu Bhattacharjee,b,c Kavita Nawale,a Deevyashali Parekh,a
+Shripad Banavali,a and Kumar Prabhash "Metronomic adjuvant chemotherapy evaluation in locally advanced head and neck cancers post radical chemoradiation–a randomised trial"The Lancet Regional Health - Southeast Asia 2023;: 100162
 ### [2022]

 1. Vijay Maruti Patil,Vanita Noronha,Nandini Menon, Ajay Singh , Sarbani Ghosh-Laskar, Ashwini Budrukkar, Atanu Bhattacharjee.
 "Results of phase 3 randomised trial for use of docetaxel as a radiosensitizer in Head and Neck cancer patients, unsuitable for cisplatin-based chemoradiation".(Accepted).
 Journal of Clinical Oncology.Impact Factor 44.54.